Tips for CBT

 TIP 3: REVISE THE HIGHWAY CODE

-If your knowledge of the Highway Code is not up to standard, for safety reasons, you’ll not be able to undertake the final on-road element.
+If your knowledge of the Highway Code is not up to standard, you’ll not be able to undertake the final on-road element for safety reasons.
 Cheat sheets are not going to help you out on the road!

 You can access the Highway Code online here